LittleJono/aegisbot/README.md

 * **Channel Sorting**- Alphabetically sort channels under a specified category.

 * **Get Role IDs**- Get the ID of all roles matching a given name.

+TEST NEW SETUP WITHOUT ANY FOLDERS OR FILES!!!